Table of Contents

 This type of lease mainly applies to commercial properties such as industrial properties, free-standing buildings, and retail spaces.

-This video gives a quick overview of a Tripe Net Lease
+This video gives a quick overview of a Triple Net Lease

 Three ‘Nets’ (Ns)